rubybasics/mastery_projects/job_basket.markdown

 you're interested in, ignore ones you're not, and maybe even suggest ones that you should check out.

+Jeff will be your customer, Steve will be your technical adivisor.
+We will pull in fellow students for UX testing.
+We may pull in some outside help on design as necessary.

 ## Materials

 There are no existing projects or wireframes to build upon.